solacecommunity/solace-prometheus-exporter/README.md

 # Maximum connections to the configured broker.
 Keep in mind solace advices us to use max 10 SEMP connects per seconds.
 # Dont increase this value if your broker may have more thant 100 clients, queues, ...
 parallelSempConnections = 1

+# Authentication scheme for protecting the exporter endpoints
+# Supported values:
+#   none  - no authentication required (default)
+#   basic - HTTP Basic Authentication required
+# Can be overridden via env variable SOLACE_EXPORTER_AUTH_SCHEME
+exporterAuthScheme = basic

+# Username used when exporterAuthScheme = "basic"
+# Can be overridden via env variable SOLACE_EXPORTER_AUTH_USERNAME
+exporterAuthUsername = monitor

+# Password used when exporterAuthScheme = "basic"
+# Can be overridden via env variable SOLACE_EXPORTER_AUTH_PASSWORD
+exporterAuthPassword = changeit
 ```

 ### Environment Variables